x-square/analytics/23-12-data-analytics.md

 `This document compiles information from Google Data Analytics for academic purposes`[^1]

 [^1]: [Google Data Analytics](https://www.coursera.org/professional-certificates/google-data-analytics) includes over 180 hours of instruction and hundreds of practice-based assessments, which will help you simulate real-world data analytics scenarios that are critical for success in the workplace.
 The content is highly interactive and exclusively developed by Google employees with decades of experience in data analytics.
-Through a mix of videos, assessments, and hands-on labs, you’ll get introduced to analysis tools and platforms and key analytical skills required for an entry-level job.
+Through a mix of videos, assessments, and hands-on labs, you'll get introduced to analysis tools and platforms and key analytical skills required for an entry-level job.

 Data analytics is the collection, transformation and organization of data in order to draw conclusions, make predictions and drive informed decision making.

 ## Foundations of data analytics

+### Thinking about analytical thinking

+-   **Curiosity**: a desire to know more about something, asking the right questions
+-   **Understanding context**: understanding where information fits into the **big picture**
+-   **Having a technical mindset**: breaking big things into smaller steps
+-   **Data design**: thinking about how to organize data and information
+-   **Data strategy**: thinking about the people, processes, and tools used in data analysis

+### Variations of the data life cycle

+The data life cycle provides a generic or common framework for how data is managed.

+1.  **Plan**: Decide what kind of data is needed, how it will be managed, and who will be responsible for it.
+2.  **Capture**: Collect or bring in data from a variety of different sources.
+3.  **Manage**: Care for and maintain the data.
+This includes determining how and where it is stored and the tools used to do so.
+4.  **Analyze**: Use the data to solve problems, make decisions, and support business goals.
+5.  **Archive**: Keep relevant data stored for long-term and future reference.
+6.  **Destroy**: Remove data from storage and delete any shared copies of the data.

-### Six data analysis phases
+### Six phases of data analysis

 Analysts use data-driven decision-making and follow a step-by-step process: